uwetom/media-production-worksheets/wk18-more-vr/index.md

 ## Open a project

-- Open last weeks Unity Project, or create a new VR Core project.
+- Open last weeks Unity Project, or create a new VR Core project

 ![vr core template](https://uwetom.github.io/media-production-worksheets/wk17-vr-introduction/images/vr_core.jpg)

+If you created a new Vr core project you will need to set it up like last week:
-- In **Build Sett
+- In **Build Settings** switch the platform to Android
+- In  **Player Settings**

 - Open the **Basic Scene** inside the Scenes folder.